 Hampstead home prices are not only among the most expensive in New Hampshire, but Hampstead real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hampstead is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Hampstead is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hampstead is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Hampstead who work in management occupations (12.95%), sales jobs (10.14%), and office and administrative support (9.74%).

 Also of interest is that Hampstead has more people living here who work in computers and math than 95% of the places in the US.